-For the thirteenth year, children have chosen the best read aloud picture books in the Minnesota State University Moorhead’s (MSUM) Comstock-Gág Read Aloud Book Awards program.
+For the fourteenth year, children have chosen the best read aloud picture books in Minnesota State University Moorhead’s Comstock-Gág Read Aloud Book Awards program.

-Twenty-two regional teachers and librarians, along with 195 MSUM students read aloud over 200 picture books to almost 23,000 children during the year.
+Twenty regional teachers and librarians, along with 160 MSUM students, read aloud over 200 picture books to 22,000 children during the year.
 The winners and honor books are determined after the Comstock-Gág Read Aloud Book Awards Committee examines feedback from readers, which includes responses from children to each of the books.
 The purpose of the program is to increase literacy, promote reading aloud to children, and to recognize outstanding authors and illustrators each year.
-A total of 262,484 children have participated in the Comstock-Gág Read Aloud Book Awards program since its inception.
-Each year after the award winners are selected, the Livingston Lord Library’s Curriculum Materials Center (CMC) donates a large portion of the picture books to area libraries, schools, and nonprofits.
-To date, over 8,600 picture books have been donated.
+A total of 284,521 children have participated in the Comstock-Gág Read Aloud Book Awards program since its inception.
+After the award books are selected, a large number of books are donated to area libraries, schools, and nonprofits, with over 10,000 picture books donated to date.

 The awards program is administered by the staff of the MSUM Livingston Lord Library’s CMC, which holds a large collection of children’s books and resource materials for in-service teachers.
 The book awards project is partially funded by the Solomon G. Comstock Memorial Fund of the Minneapolis Foundation and the Wanda Gág Book Award Fund of the MSUM Alumni Foundation.